openshift/origin-aggregated-logging/README.md

       runminute: 0
     ...

-Every day, curator will run, and will delete indices in the myapp-dev project older than 1 day, and indices in the myapp-qe project older than 1 week.
+Every day, curator will run and will delete indices in the myapp-dev project older than 1 day, and indices in the myapp-qe project older than 1 week.
 All other projects will have their indices deleted after they are 30 days old.
 The curator jobs will run at midnight every day.